 Nick Martin is the CEO of Mission.Plus, a digital innovation studio that combines engineering, design agility, expertise and commercialization to deliver market ready tech products.

-In this episode we will deep dive specifically into methodologies for prototyping and validating early stage ideas at a very low cost.
+Listen to the episode to deep dive into methodologies for prototyping and validating early-stage ideas at a very low cost.

 Website URL: https://www.mission.plus/

 Andries De Vos: What was your founding vision for MISSION+, and what was the origin story behind this?

 Nick Martin: Every journey has a starting point.